kylorend3r/pg-reindexer/README.md

       --ssl-ca-cert <SSL_CA_CERT>                        Path to CA certificate file (.pem) for SSL connection.
 If not provided, uses system default certificate store.
       --ssl-client-cert <SSL_CLIENT_CERT>                Path to client certificate file (.pem) for SSL connection.
 Requires --ssl-client-key.
       --ssl-client-key <SSL_CLIENT_KEY>                  Path to client private key file (.pem) for SSL connection.
 Requires --ssl-client-cert.
+      --exclude-indexes <EXCLUDE_INDEXES>                Comma-separated list of index names to exclude from reindexing.
+These indexes will be skipped even if they match other selection criteria.
   -h, --help                                            Print help -V, --version                                         Print version
 ```